Sonido Reyes

-Sonora Reyes is an American author of young adult fiction best known for their debut novel The Lesbiana's Guide to Catholic School, which won a Lambda Literary Award.
+Sonido Reyes (formerly Sonora Reyes) is an American author of young adult fiction best known for their debut novel The Lesbiana's Guide to Catholic School, which won a Lambda Literary Award.

 Career

 Reyes's debut novel, The Lesbiana's Guide to Catholic School, was published by Balzer + Bray in May 2022.
 The novel predominantly deals with homophobia, and follows a teen girl as she develops her first crush on another girl who is open about her own queerness and speaks up against homophobic teachers.
 Among other honors, the novel was a finalist for the 2022 National Book Award for Young People's Literature.
 The Chicago Public Library included The Lesbiana's Guide to Catholic School on their list of the best young adult novels of 2022.
 The following year, it was included on Young Adult Library Services Association's list of Teens' Top Ten.

 Their sophomore novel, The Luis Ortega Survival Club, was published by Balzer + Bray in 2023.
 The novel is about teenage girls who band together to expose the perpetrator of several sexual assaults.
 Reyes considers the book to be a personal revenge fantasy.
-The Luis Oretga Survival Club is a Junior Library Guild book.
+The Luis Ortega Survival Club is a Junior Library Guild book.
+In the same year, they contributed a short story to Transmogrify!
+14 Fantastical Tales of Trans Magic.

-In a 2023 interview with Publishers Weekly, Reyes stated they were working on an adult novel.

-In 2025 Reyes released The Golden Boy’s Guide to Bipolar that focuses on the character Cesar Flores, who appeared in the The Lesbiana's Guide to Catholic School.
+In 2025, Reyes released The Golden Boy’s Guide to Bipolar, which focuses on the character Cesar Flores, who appeared in The Lesbiana's Guide to Catholic School.
+One of their stories was also included in For the Rest of Us: 13 Festive Holiday Stories to Celebrate All Seasons.

+Their first adult novel, The Broposal, was published in 2025.

+On January 5, 2026, they announced they'd be starting a podcast called Bidi Bidi Book Pod about "queer and trans BIPOC authors and stories, and maybe do a little oversharing about the publishing industry" with fellow author Jonny Garza Villa.

+Reyes's upcoming YA dystopian novel, To Our Untamed Core, is set to release on September 22, 2026.

 Personal life

 Reyes was born and raised in Arizona.
 They are of Mexican descent.
 They went to Catholic school, which they say inspired their novels in terms of writing about what they experienced there.

 Reyes currently lives in Arizona.
-They are autistic and use they/them pronouns.
+They are autistic and use he/him or they/them pronouns.
+They announced they were changing their first name to Sonido in 2026 and wrote that Sonora was "not a deadname FOR ME SPECIFICALLY [...] there's no need to avoid mentioning my old name when it's relevant."